 - If they match, Freshservice knows that the user has been validated by you already and grants access to your portal.

-Quick guide on enabling remote authentication in your Freshservice portal:
+A quick guide on enabling remote authentication in your Freshservice portal:

 Please note that you will need developer assistance to set up SSO.